Slavery and Human Trafficking Statement 2021

 SSAB does not tolerate child labor in our own facilities or the operations of any supplier and we will comply with applicable national laws and applicable international standards on minimum age wherever we operate.

-Every employee, officer and director of SSAB must know, understand and follow SSAB´s Code of Conduct and it is communicated to all employees through e-learning.
-The Code of Conduct is SSAB´s ethical compass and outlines guidelines for SSAB’s behaviour vis-à-vis stakeholders and the market.
-SSAB has also launched a Procurement Compass describing values and policies within SSAB in order to support SSAB´s work with suppliers.
+Every employee at SSAB must know, understand and follow SSAB’s Code of Conduct and it is communicated to all employees through e-learning.
+The Code of Conduct is SSAB’s ethical compass and outlines guidelines for SSAB’s behaviour vis-à-vis stakeholders and the market.
+SSAB has also launched a Procurement Compass describing values and policies within SSAB in order to support SSAB’s work with suppliers.

 Face-to-face training in business ethics and sustainable purchasing have been held for the Procurement organization, including training to evaluate information gathered during site visits regarding the supplier’s social and environmental performance.